dzfrias/website/src/blog/tools-2026.md

 # Daily Life

-I'm going to go over the applications I use for non-programming purposes.
-I'll list the stuff that hasn't changed since the last post first.
+In this section, I will go over applications that are not necessarily related to programming, going from most to least important to my daily life.

 ## Things

-I said it in the last post and I'll say it again:
-[Things](https://culturedcode.com/things/) is a keystone app in my life.
+[Things](https://culturedcode.com/things/) has been a key app in my life since 2021.
 I would _highly_ recommend this app to literally anyone.
-Things is a simple to-do app at its core, but its quality is unmatched!
+It is a simple to-do app at its core, but its quality is what makes it special!
 Its ease-of-use allows me to sketch plans I have for the next 30 minutes, and its well thought out functionality allows me to draw out the plans I have for five years in the future.

 Things has such a smooth, simple interface that using it is a reflex for me at this point.
 I think of it less as a to-do app and more as a catalogue of